-Motor Events will provide each team with an in-car RF radio unit, specifically designed for the Clerk of the Course (or event Organiser) to communicate with the driver of every team at any time.
+In-car RF radio unit: Every vehicle must have a single channel one-way radio specifically designed for the Clerk of the Course (or event Organiser) to communicate with the driver of every team at any time.
+Popular brands are RACEceiver or Nitrobee.

-All drivers must plug their in-ear headphone (drivers to supply) into this radio unit at all times during the event, and obey any and all instructions.
+All drivers must plug their in-ear headphone into this radio unit at all times during the event, and obey any and all instructions.